 - I'm in the military or living overseas - how do I get an absentee ballot?

-It takes less than three minutes to register using our Voter Registration Widget.
+It takes less than three minutes to register using our Voter Registration Tool.
 Enter your information, print the completed form, and mail it to the address printed on the form.

 New Hampshire will only let you register by mail if you have a really good excuse for not registering in person (being away at college counts as a good excuse).
 You'll need to call your town/city clerk and ask them to send you a mail-in-voter registration form.

 Under Federal law, if you are a first-time voter and you registered to vote by mail then you must show ID the first time you vote in person or by absentee ballot.
 (You may be exempt from this if you provided a copy of your ID with your voter registration form.)
 Acceptable forms of ID include a current and valid photo identification (driver's license, US passport, student ID, military ID, work ID, tribal ID, etc) OR a current utility bill, bank statement, paycheck, government check or other government document that shows your name and address.

 Some states have additional voter ID requirements that go above and beyond the federal requirements.
 Contact your Local Election Official if you have any questions about voter ID in your state.